Say what you want to say about Tom Cruise’s personal life, the man is 56 years old and is without a doubt the best action movie star in Hollywood.

 Although Cruise may get the well-deserved acclaim for elevating Hunt into a mortal superhero, Fallout concludes with this absurd notion that the franchise is not slowing down.

-With a Seventh installment already in the works, you rarely cannot find a movie franchise today that has consistently surprised and captured audience’s attention without any reboots or re-casting.
+With a seventh installment already in the works, you rarely cannot find a movie franchise today that has consistently surprised and captured audience’s attention without any reboots or re-casting.
 Because let’s face it, Tom Cruise is no James Bond or Jason Bourne, he is Ethan Hunt.

 Fan or not, you just need to watch Mission Impossible Fallout to see how this franchise has aged like fine wine.
-Rent or pick-up a digital copy, DVD, or Blu-ray.

 Double tap the heart if you enjoyed this post and if you haven’t done so already, Please SUBSCRIBE to the newsletter for updates on new two cents.
 Thanks and see you soon!